Skip to content

 Heroin still wreaks the most havoc in urban and low-income neighborhoods, but it is spreading into more suburban and affluent areas in New England and beyond.
 The U.S. Centers for Disease Control and Prevention (CDC) reports that heroin use is up in almost all demographics across the board, especially in groups of people who traditionally did not show much abuse.

 As prescription opioids have become harder to obtain, prescribers are more hesitant to dole them out.
-They are more tightly controlled through local government agencies like the Massachusetts Prescription Awareness Tool (MassPAT), which is the state’s prescription drug monitoring program.
+They are more tightly controlled through local government agencies like the Massachusetts Prescription Awareness Tool (MassPAT), the state’s prescription drug monitoring program.
 Individuals battling opioid addiction are turning to drugs like heroin as a result.

 Fentanyl Use